voschezang/coding-handbook/quotes.md

 - Think in decades, rather than years.
 - May our dreams become our plans.
 - It matters not.
+- How can one possibly pay attention to a book with no pictures in it?

 ### Time to market